pytorch/nestedtensor/README.md

 ## Prerequisites

 - pytorch (installed from nestedtensor/third_party/pytorch submodule)
-- torchvision (needed for examples)
+- torchvision (needed for examples and tests)
 - ipython (needed for examples)
 - notebook (needed for examples)